juntossomosmais/django-outbox-pattern/README.md

 - The worker pool is recreated automatically if it was previously shut down and a new message arrives.
 - Ensure your callback calls `payload.save()` (or `payload.nack()` when appropriate); otherwise a warning is logged and the message may not be acked/nacked automatically unless an exception occurs.

-**DEFAULT_CONSUMER_PROCESS_MSG_WORKERS**

-Number of worker threads in the background pool used when `DEFAULT_CONSUMER_PROCESS_MSG_ON_BACKGROUND` background processing is enabled

-Each Consumer instance creates a `ThreadPoolExecutor(max_workers=DEFAULT_CONSUMER_PROCESS_MSG_WORKERS)` using a thread name prefix tied to the consumer listener id;
-The publish command creates a pool with thread name as "self.listener_name".
-Increase this value if your work is I/O-bound and you want to process multiple messages concurrently.

-Default: `1`.

 **DEFAULT_PRODUCER_PROCESS_MSG_ON_BACKGROUND**

 Controls whether the `publish` management command processes each outbox message on a background thread pool.